MiniCodeMonkey/codemonkey.io/content/posts/2019-05-01-how-we-collect-metrics.md

 The first filter ensures that the hostname of the server is attached to the event, so we can track where it's coming from.

-The second filter is a simple [lua script](https://github.com/fluent/fluent-bit/blob/master/scripts/append_tag.lua) that ensures that the tag name is kept for the event when it is transmitted.
+The second filter is a tiny [lua script](https://github.com/fluent/fluent-bit/blob/master/scripts/append_tag.lua) that ensures that the tag name is kept for the event when it is transmitted.
 This makes it much easier to organize the events later on.

 ### Output